joescii/lift-ng/README.md

   )
 ```

+Because the underlying Lift library does not currently support returning futures for AJAX calls (as of 2.5.1), we had to circumvent this limitation by utilizing comet.
+As a result, if you want to utilize futures in your angular app, we must be able to locate your app in the DOM.
+By default, we look for any elements containing the `ng-app` attribute.
+This can be overridden in the `Angular.init()` call via the `appSelector` property.
+This allows us to hook in to your app via comet and send messages asynchronously back to the lift-proxy service.

 #### Testing
 Testing services provided by **lift-ng** with Jasmine (etc) can be accomplished in the same manner as you would test any Angular service.